jlorieau/mollib/docs/cli/pa.rst

         (Optional) Use the C-C bond RDC values for the methyl ¹H-¹³C RDCs.
 This is the convention followed by X-plor NIH.
 By default, this is disabled.

+    ``--methyl-scale``
+        (Optional) The scaling constant to use in fitting the methyl RDCs.
+This scaling may be needed if the contribution of the C3-rotational motion was not accounted for in the reported RDCs.
+By default, this value is 1.0.

 Fixer Arguments
 ^^^^^^^^^^^^^^^